jasonrightmyer/data-sharing-plans-vault/Berry, Sarah/AHRQ Project - Resource Sharing Plan.md

 **A.**    **Repository where scientific data and metadata will be archived:**

 All of the primary survey data is controlled by Marcus Institute, whereas the patient level data is controlled by the LTCDC, and cannot be shared.
-For primary survey data that will be shared, we will archive metadata in ???Github or other repository.
+De-identified survey data and all metadata will be archived within the Marcus Institute Data Archiving Service (MIDAS), a publicly accessible website built on the CKAN (Comprehensive Knowledge Archive Network) open-source data management platform.
+The MIDAS system is maintained and hosted by HSL.

 **B.    How scientific data will be findable and identifiable:**

 Some of the data for the proposal is already available on CMS’s public website, NH Compare.
 Data are thus easily findable for the research community through systems that have existed for many years before this application for funding.
-To make data even more readily identifiable, our research team will provide detailed protocol and analytic plans on public facing websites (clinicaltrials.gov).
+To make data readily identifiable, our research team will provide detailed protocol and analytic plans on public facing websites (clinicaltrials.gov).
 Data for Aim 3 worker surveys will be shared in aggregate given the very small number of facilities (n=3) to protect worker confidentiality.
+These data will be available through the MIDAS system.

+The MIDAS repository supports standard search and metadata query features through the CKAN platform interface.
+Furthermore, the repository is linked to the Marcus Institute and HSL websites and indexed by several public search engines.
+Each dataset will be issued a persistent unique identifier and will be organized by publication; however, access to a given dataset will not require publication association.

 **C.    When and how long the scientific data will be made available:**

 Researchers and other individuals can request access to the datasets at any time.
 While the DUAs of CMS and AHCA do not allow for data to be made publicly and unrestrictedly available, anyone can access the datasets upon reasonable request from each of those data controllers, which decide whether to grant access in response to each request.
 The standard duration of access is determined by the DUAs.
 Each of those data controllers has maintained the long-term control of the datasets.

+Sharing of survey data is expected at the time of publication of the primary results or within 9 months of database lock, whichever comes first.
+At minimum, per HSL’s Record Management, Retention, Disposition and Destruction Policy, all data will be retained for at least seven years after project completion or the sponsored award agreement end date as stipulated in its terms and conditions.

 **Element 5: Access, Distribution, or Reuse Considerations**